polkadot-developers/knowledgebase/current/getting-started/glossary.md

 ## Full Client

 A node able to synchronise a block chain in a maximally secure manner through execution (and thus verification) of all logic.
-Compare to Light Client.
+Compared to Light Client.

 ---